GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Rectangular stereographic map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As with Lambert’s azimuthal equal-area projection we have the option to use rectangular boundaries rather than the wedge-shape typically associated with polar projections.
-This choice is defined by selecting two points as corners in the rectangle and appending an “r” to the **-R** option.
+As with Lambert's azimuthal equal-area projection we have the option to use rectangular boundaries rather than the wedge-shape typically associated with polar projections.
+This choice is defined by selecting two points as corners in the rectangle and appending an "r" to the **-R** option.
 This command produces a map as presented in Figure [fig:GMT\ :sub:`s`\ tereographic\ :sub:`r`\ ect]: